maubanel/UE5-Hello-World/building-h/README.md

 ##### `Step 17.`\|`UE5HW`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 We want to UV unwrap our H.  Since it is very geometric we can assign each face a UV Island.
 There is a quick way of doing this.
 Select the **H** model and go to **Attributes | GrpGen** and notice it assigns a separate colored group to each face.
+Press the <kbd>Select</kbd> button.

 ![create a ploygroup per face](images/groupGenSeparateFaces.png)